Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Empirical application and results

-For the testing period, excluding the pandemic, which was from January 2013 to November 2019, the best-proposed models had the greatest OOS $R^2$, which are 2.16\% and 1.3\% for 2 and 3 hidden layers respectively.
-The alternative models all face overfitting issues at different levels.
-The conclusion from the full testing period holds when removing the pandemic effect.
-The possible reason for this could be that the training data was affected by the 2007-2009 financial crisis.
-Comparing the fitness of the models from the data with and without the pandemic period’s angle, the OOS fitness increased when the COVID-19 testing period was included.
-This means all proposed MLP models show great compatibility under extreme market conditions.
-Oppositely, the benchmark models seem insensitive to the pandemic-caused market fluctuation according to the percentage change of the improvement from the pre-COVID and full testing period.
-Figure~\ref{fig:price_index_ch2} shows the market capital-weighted price index of 420 selected stocks, which gives an intuition of the market fluctuation during the pandemic.
+Comparing the fitness of the models in pre-COVID-19 and COVID-19–Inclusive periods, the OOS fitness of MLP models increased when the COVID-19 testing period was included.
+This means the MLP models present higher compatibility under extreme market conditions.
+On the other hand, some models are insensitive to pandemic-induced market fluctuations, particularly traditional statistical models (OLS, PCR, PLS) and deep MLP models.
+Figure~\ref{fig:price_index_ch2} shows the market capital-weighted price index of 420 selected stocks, which provides an intuition of the market fluctuation during the pandemic.
 The grey shadow-covered period in Figure~\ref{fig:price_index_ch2} is the COVID-19 period.
+Together with Table~\ref{tab:model_perform_ch2}, they prove the excellence of shallow dynamic MLP models' forecasting capability during the extreme market turbulence.
+This finding is consistent with the GKX2020's finding that shallow MLP factor models have higher performance on stock return forecasting in the background of asset pricing.\\